renovatebot/renovate/docs/usage/key-concepts/automerge.md

 ### Faster merges with platform-native automerge

-Renovate by default uses platform-native automerge to speed up automerging.
+By default, Renovate uses platform-native automerge to speed up automerging.
-The config option is called `platformAutomerge` and can be disabled if it's not desired.
+If you don't want Renovate to use the platform-native automerge, then set `platformAutomerge` to `false`.

 For example: